StanForever/awesome-websites/README.md

 * [http://www.rap4ever.org](http://www.rap4ever.org/) : The best website to download the whole mixtaps of rap and hip hop music.
 * [http://www.recipepuppy.com](http://www.recipepuppy.com/) : Search for recipes based on the ingredients you have. :stew:
 * [http://rhymer.com](http://rhymer.com/) : Online rhyming dictionary.
 Best if you love writing poems.
-* [https://reinventvideos.com](https://reinventvideos.com/) : Here's a list of all of the AWS re:Invent breakout sessions from 2012 - 2017. :cloud:
 * [http://recruitahacker.net](http://recruitahacker.net/) : Do you have what it takes?
 * [https://regexr.com](https://regexr.com/) : RegExr is a HTML/JS based tool for creating, testing, and learning about Regular Expressions.
 * [https://www.ribbet.com](https://www.ribbet.com/) : Online Photo editor and collage maker.
 Great choice when you're desperate to edit your photos and be a superstar on social media!